Pastoral Team and Pastoral System

 *Any part of this process may be skipped depending on the situation.

-For very serious incidents, the student will be taken to the isolation room whilst the incident is investigated and a suitable sanction is decided upon.
+For very serious incidents, the pupil will be taken to the isolation room whilst the incident is investigated and a suitable sanction is decided upon.